- Telekom Security presents eight new solutions at trade congress

 Deutsche Telekom recognizes that the security market is growing and is expanding its portfolio of security solutions.
 The new business area under construction, Telekom Security, today presented eight new solutions in Frankfurt.
 "The overall situation is threatening, and it is unlikely to improve in the future," said Ferri Abolhassan, Director of Telekom Deutschland and Head of Telekom Security, in Frankfurt.
 He went on: "By expanding our Magenta Security portfolio even further, companies have a large choice of products to ensure they get a protection concept that is tailored exactly to their needs."

 The new solutions comprise in-house developments as well as offerings in conjunction with leading international software technology vendors.
 "Our security portfolio focuses on strong, innovative partners whose solutions we can make even better for customers by providing them from our high-security data centers as a trusted partner.
 This allows us to offer customized outsourcing of security operations," said Dirk Backofen, Head of Portfolio Management at Telekom Security.

 The new solutions enhance the existing Magenta Security portfolio and are available to purchase from mid-December.

 Follow the trade congress on Twitter using the hashtag #TelekomSecurity.
-Click here to read more about the congress and its high-profile participants.
-To view the findings of the Security Report: Decision-Makers 2016, visit Security Report: Decision-Makers 2016 (pdf, 2.6 MB) (german only).
+To view the findings of the Security Report: Decision-Makers 2016, visit Security Report: Decision-Makers 2016 (pdf, 2,6 MB) (german only).

 The new solutions in detail: